-We and certain of our subsidiaries are parties to a receivables purchase arrangement, which we refer to as the Receivables Agreement, with an indirect wholly owned subsidiary of Enbridge.
-The Receivables Agreement terminates on December 30, 2016.
+We and certain of our subsidiaries are parties to a receivables purchase arrangement, which we refer to as the Receivables Agreement, with an indirect wholly-owned subsidiary of Enbridge.
 Pursuant to the Receivables Agreement, the Enbridge subsidiary will purchase on a monthly basis, for cash, current accounts receivables and accrued receivables, or the receivables, of participating sellers, consisting of certain of our subsidiaries and certain EEP subsidiaries up to an aggregate monthly maximum of \$450.0 million net of receivables that have not been collected.
+The Receivables Agreement was amended in June 2016 to extend the termination date of the agreement to December 31, 2019.

-At March 31, 2016, we sold and derecognized \$435.3 million of receivables to an indirect wholly-owned subsidiary of Enbridge, and we received cash proceeds of \$435.1 million.
-As of March 31, 2016, \$107.1 million of the receivables were outstanding and had not been collected on behalf of the Enbridge subsidiary.
+We sold and derecognized receivables to an indirect wholly-owned subsidiary of Enbridge for \$352.9 million and \$739.1 million for the three and six months ended June 30, 2016, respectively.
+As a result, we received cash proceeds of \$352.8 million and \$738.8 million for the three and six months ended June 30, 2016, respectively.
+As of June 30, 2016, \$107.7 million of the receivables were outstanding and had not been collected on behalf of the Enbridge subsidiary.